 Instead of prioritizing your most valuable and profitable pages, crawlers may end up giving importance to pages that are less important, which means a wasted crawl budget.

-All in all, if you want search engines to crawl your website efficiently, and raise your topical authority, sound website architecture is a must.
+All in all, if you want search engines to crawl your website efficiently, and raise your topical authority, sound website structure is a must.

 A well-thought-out website structure helps enhance the UX.